shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise3.md

-## HOL2: Exercise 3: Migrating your apps and your data, leveraging Microsoft services and tools like Azure Migrate, the Azure Hybrid Benefit, and other tools and programs.
+## HOL2: Exercise 3: Migrating your apps and your data, leveraging Microsoft services and tools like Azure Migrate, the Azure Hybrid Benefit, and other tools and programs

+In this exercise you will review the registered Hyper-V host, LabVM, using Azure Site Recovery as the migration engine.
+The Azure Site Recovery Provider was deployed in a previous hands-on lab.
+Next, configure and enable replication of on-premises virtual machines from Hyper-V to Azure Migrate Server Migration service.
+Modify settings for replicated virtual machines to align with on-premises IP addresses.
+Finally, execute the migration of the Red Hat virtual machine to Azure for a seamless transition to the cloud environment.

+## Lab objectives

+In this exercise, you will complete the following tasks:

+- Task 1: Register the Hyper-V Host with Migration and modernization
+- Task 2: Enable Replication from Hyper-V to Azure Migrate
+- Task 3: Configure Networking
+- Task 4: Server migration

 ### Task 1: Register the Hyper-V Host with Migration and modernization